Environmental Sound Classification on An Embedded Hardware Platform: Experimental Analysis

-\textbf{Hardware v/s software performance:} The PC with recorded audio (scenario (3)) shows an improvement of at least 5 percentage points in confidence and a minimum of 3 percentage points improvement in Top-7 predictions compared to both the Raspberry Pi-based system (scenario (1)) and the Yeti microphone-based PC system (scenario (2))across all audio classes and audio volume levels except for \enquote{Water} class at 70dB.
+The PC with recorded audio (scenario (3)) shows an improvement of at least 5 percentage points in confidence and a minimum of 3 percentage points improvement in Top-7 predictions compared to both the Raspberry Pi-based system (scenario (1)) and the Yeti microphone-based PC system (scenario (2)) across all audio classes and audio volume levels except for ``Water'' class at 70dB.